thoughtspot/thoughtspot.github.io/_admin/system-monitor/cluster-manager.md

 ## Cluster Details

-The fields on this visualization has the following meaning:
+The fields on this visualization have the following meaning:

  <table>
  <colgroup>